qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/snippets.rst

     qx.core.ObjectRegistry.shutdown();

 at the Firebug console.
 This starts the destruct mechanism of your application and you can analyze the given messages to improve your application.
+Usually, there is not much to see because we can not check for some of the critical stuff.
+So be sure to read :doc:`/pages/development/memory_management` documentation.

 .. _pages/snippets#compress_qooxdoo_without_mod_deflate: